The Game of Hog

 Problem 7 (2 pt)

-A strategy only has a fixed number of possible argument values.
-For example, in a game to 100, there are 100 possible score values (0-99) and 100 possible opponent_score values (0-99), giving 10,000 possible argument combinations.
+A strategy has a fixed number of possible argument values.
+For example, in a game with a goal of 100, there are only 100 possible score values (0-99) and 100 possible opponent_score values (0-99), resulting in 10,000 possible argument combinations to a strategy function.

-Implement is_always_roll, which takes a strategy and returns whether that strategy always rolls the same number of dice for every possible argument combination up to goal points.
+Implement is_always_roll, which takes a strategy and returns whether that strategy always rolls the same number of dice for every possible argument combination, where each score is up to goal points.

-Reminder: The game continues until one player reaches goal points (in the above example, goal is set to 100).
-Make sure your solution accounts for every possible combination for the specified goal argument.
+Reminder: The game continues until one player reaches goal points (in the above example goal is set to 100, but it could be any number).
+Ensure your solution considers every possible combination of score and opponent_score for the specified goal.

 Before writing any code, unlock the tests to verify your understanding of the question: